-The tick data of EBS trading prices are converted into onesecond intervals.
-Subsequently, logarithmic differences are further log-transformed for time intervals between 1 s and 5-30 s at 5-second intervals and for time intervals between 1 min and 5-60 min at 5-minute intervals.
+The tick data of EBS trading prices are converted into one-second intervals.
+Subsequently, logarithmic differences are further log-transformed for time intervals between 1 second and 5-30 seconds at 5-second intervals and for time intervals between 1 minute and 5-60 minutes at 5-minute intervals.
 As a result, for all days of data, the coefficient of determination exceeds 98%, indicating that the scaling law holds true.
 Additionally, the drift exponent is approximately 0.6, which is consistent with the values reported in previous studies, confirming that price fluctuations are not a type of random walk (Fig. 5).